 - Use the free pencil skirt template to measure yourself and cut out the two pattern pieces.
 My skirt pieces look like two rectangles because I don’t really have any curves anymore.

 - With right sides together sew the side seams of the skirt with a zigzag or stretch stitch.
+If you are sewing stripes this is how to match stripes.

 - Press the side seams towards the back of the skirt (you can choose which side is the back).